-Creating a safe retreat in the face of the daunting realities of rural California is not only possible but presents an opportunity for a family to thrive on a well-thought-out homestead.
-Water remains the key that unlocks the potential for establishing a home within a remote western landscape and is the means to make a place resilient to the forces that act upon it.
-Persistent drought and a stubbornly established fire season have become the norm for Californians in recent years but, despite these things, rural escape still offers an attractive lifestyle and can provide a safe home for those lured by the land.
+Design for rural resilience is not only possible but offers a unique opportunity for a family to thrive on a thoughtfully designed homestead in the face of rural California’s challenging realities.
+Creating a safe retreat within this environment involves a deep understanding of the landscape and the forces that act upon it.
+Water remains the key that unlocks the potential for establishing a home within a remote western setting and is essential for making the property resilient to these challenges.
+Persistent drought and the seasonal fire threat have become the norm for Californians in recent years, but despite these factors, rural escapes still present an attractive lifestyle, offering a safe and sustainable home for those drawn to the land.

 Availability of Water

-Finding ways to recycle water in an environment that does not naturally produce much of it is essential.
+Finding ways to recycle water in an environment that does not naturally produce much of it is essential for design for rural resilience.
 Rainwater harvesting does require large tanks to be effective and can be especially beneficial if wildfires threaten your homestead.

 We spoke with Kate Stickley of Arterra Landscape Architects who explained how a hybrid system of municipal water supplies along with some recycling systems is currently an attractive option as they are often more economically viable than rain harvesting.